tuteishygpt/chatterbox-finetuning/README.md

 **Vocab Size Examples:**
 - **Default (23 languages):** Check your downloaded `tokenizer.json` for exact count
-- **Custom Turkish:** ~2454 tokens (if you want Turkish-only optimization)
 - **Custom French:** ~200 tokens (if you want French-only optimization)
 - **Custom German:** ~180 tokens (if you want German-only optimization)

 **Important:** The default tokenizer should work for most languages.
 Only customize if you have specific requirements or encounter missing characters.

 ### VAD Integration
 During inference, `inference.py` uses Silero VAD to prevent hallucinations and sentence-ending elongations.
 This automatically trims unwanted silence and noise from generated audio.
-Requires internet connection on first run (downloads model automatically).

 ### Audio Processing Pipeline
 All audio processing uses **FFmpeg** for professional-quality results: